-Wesley is a faith-based organization providing retirement communities and a network of services offering a continuum of care.
+Wesley is a faith-based organization providing retirement communities and a network of services for older adults.

 With love and joy, we are called to meet the physical, social and spiritual needs of those we serve.

 We affirm the worth of all those we serve and those who provide service.

 Wesley is a mission driven not-for-profit organization affiliated with the Pacific Northwest Conference of the United Methodist Church.

 Wesley (originally Wesley Gardens) was established in 1944 from the dreams of Dr. Stanley Logan and the community of Methodists around him who found need for an alternate, communal way of living for older adults.
 His belief in building this community around a common faith of care and dignified support guides us still in all we do.

 Well known for its Des Moines community, Wesley has been home to generations of Northwest families.
 Today, Wesley has communities in Des Moines and Auburn and provides home health services for residents across King and Pierce counties.

 Wesley’s vision is to build a network of services providing a continuum of care for older adults.
 This network offers a comprehensive array of services so that residents, clients and their families receive the care they need without having to leave their community.

 Wesley's executive team brings to life the direction and intent of the boards.
 Their knowledge of our mission focus coupled with the boards' strategic plan, and knowledge of those we serve and will be serving - including residents, staff and each other - is critical in securing the success of our business operations.
 The executive team keeps in mind at all times the faith-based promise that we make to our communities to serve and to give back.